nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation Flow

+Only the execution of `findc` command will be shown below as all the commands are implemented in a similar way.

 Outline of how components work together when the user enters a find command:

 1. User enters `findc m/ CS1101S` into the command prompt box
 2. The user input will be sent to `CodeConnectParser`
 3. `CodeConnectParser` send the argument `m/CS1101S` to `FindContactCommandParser`